-Schumann is often seen as the quintessential Romantic.
+Schumann is the quintessential Romantic composer.
 His music seems to invite us into to a world of dreams, fantasy and imaginary characters, representing the multiple sides of his own personality, such as the extroverted, stormy Florestan and the elegiac, contemplative Eusebius.
-Despite being a concerned Classicist with great reverence for the tradition of Bach, Beethoven and Schubert, in much of his piano music he seems to have composed almost without rules.
+Despite being a concerned Classicist with great reverence for the tradition of Bach, Beethoven and Schubert, in much of his own piano music he seems to have composed almost without rules.

 The title translates as “Reverie” or “Daydream”; it would be hard to find a better word to describe the innocent, gentle, soothing character and the calm repetitiveness of this music.